Student Spotlight: Angelo Bartocci

-"All of this spawned from roots grown at COD," he said.
-"I met some amazing people there and still keep in touch with a few of the professors, who have mentored me and helped guide me in so many ways.
+“I met some amazing people there and still keep in touch with a few of the professors, who have mentored me and helped guide me in so many ways.
 The students were great, too.
-I wouldn't be where I am today without this guidance.
+I wouldn’t be where I am today without this guidance,” he said.

-"It is a testament to COD that I came into college wanting to jump to the next point, and I ended up enjoying the journey so much that I didn't want to reach the destination.
-I can see myself taking courses at COD into old age, to keep my mind sharp and my knowledge of the world up to par.
+“It is a testament to COD that I came into college wanting to jump to the next point, and I ended up enjoying the journey so much that I didn't want to reach the destination.
 I identify much more with COD than any other school, because it is where I know I can feel at home.

 “The whole point of college is to grow, transform and find your vocation.
 COD was a vital stepping stone in getting me where I am today, setting the stage for the rich career that I am pursuing.
 I am thankful for all the opportunities I have had and will continue striving over the coming years to establish myself.
 I am chasing my dreams, and every day they become more of a reality.
 The sky is truly the limit, and I know that this is just the beginning.”